 “We are delighted to have the strategic investment support of DCG, and to be a part of their global investment portfolio of leading bitcoin and blockchain companies.
 Securing the backing of DCG will allow us to execute and innovate faster, in order to support the needs of our customers and partners.”

-Already, over 25 stores in the state of Washington have used the POSaBIT platform to provide secure and efficient payment solutions to their customers, and those stores have already processed more than $2 million in sales via digital currency.
-In addition, stores that have implemented the POSaBIT payment solution have reported a noticeable increase in average spend by consumers paying via bitcoin instead of cash.
+Over 25 stores in Washington State have used the POSaBIT platform to provide secure and efficient payment solutions to their customers, and those stores have already processed more than $2 million in sales via digital currency.
+Moreover, stores that have implemented the POSaBIT payment solution have reported a noticeable increase in average spending by consumers paying via bitcoin instead of cash.

 Digital Currency Group Founder and CEO Barry Silbert noted: